Table of Contents Search for printer HOME

 <=Public opinion

 The prominent meteorologist William W. Kellogg, for one, told a 1975 World Meteorological Organization symposium not to worry.
 He noted that industrial aerosols, and also the soot from burning debris where forests were cleared, absorbed sunlight strongly — after all, smog and smoke are visibly dark.
 They would thus retain heat.
-He calculated that the chief effect of human aerosols would be regional warming (although he admitted that the calculation relied on properties that were poorly known).
+He calculated that the chief effect of human aerosols would be regional warming (but he admitted that the calculation relied on properties that were poorly known).
 Anyway, as Kellogg also pointed out, rains washed aerosols out of the lower atmosphere in a matter of weeks.
 Eventually the warming due to the increase in CO2 — a gas that lingered in the atmosphere for centuries — must necessarily dominate the climate.(35*)

 =>Solar variation